cobrasec/ELK-Project/README.md

 * Personal IP Address

 Machines within the network can only be accessed by SSH.
-* The ELK-Server is only accessible by SSH from the JumpBox and via web access from Personal IP Address.
+* The ELK-Server is only accessible by SSH from the JumpBox and via web access from my personal IP address.

 A summary of the access policies in place can be found in the table below.